-Radiation Therapy Professional Practice IIIB
+Radiation Therapy Professional Practice 3B

 This course allows students to refine their basic to high level (beginning practitioner to competent practitioner) professional skills, by participating in skill labs at university and by attending a professional placement at an accredited clinical centre.
 The professional placement will allow students to finalise their professional skills, complete program competency requirements, and become ready to practice as a competent graduate practitioner.
 Both the labs and placement must be passed to pass the course.

 1. Design and evaluate, including the quality assurance checking, of basic to high level treatment plans, and the implementation of such plans into treatment

 2. Evaluate plans against ICRU criteria and ensure that they meet recognised and accepted criteria (ICRU 50/62, 83)

 3. Participate as a graduate practitioner in radiation therapy treatment, planning and simulation procedures